 - Roast the pumpkin seeds, or prepare another healthy pumpkin recipe.

 - Have the students fill the hollowed out pumpkin cavities with soil.
 Let each pair plant about 5 seeds in their pumpkin.

 - Water the seeds in and place in a sunny location to sprout.

 - Show students the Jack-o-lantern in your decomposition station.
 Have students track its decomposition over the coming weeks.

 - In the coming weeks, let students will track the growth of their pumpkins in their garden journals or a in handout.

 At Closing Circle:

-The stundents eat and take home foods made from the pumpkins they prepared. (see PDF and recipe section)
+The students eat and take home foods made from the pumpkins they prepared. (see PDF)